Government Shutdown Resources

 Photo of the Rhode Island Department of Human Services sign outside of their building

-Visit the Rhode Island Department of Human Services’ website for latest updates and contact information.
+Visit the Rhode Island Department of Human Services’ website for updates and additional resources.

 Give Help

-Given the disruption to SNAP food assistance benefits and federal employees and contractors having gone without paychecks for an extended period of time, the RI Food Bank’s 137 member agencies around the state will see more people in their lines than ever and our current food acquisition budget can’t meet the demand.
+Given the disruption to SNAP food assistance benefits and federal employees and contractors having gone without paychecks for an extended period of time, the RI Food Bank’s 137 member agencies around the state are seeing more people in their lines than ever and our current food acquisition budget can’t meet the demand.

 In this time of emergency, if you have the capacity to give, we need your help.
 We’re asking our community to pitch in now so that we can support our neighbors in this time of crisis—for as long as it persists and beyond—as the impacts will be long-lasting.